torstenboettjer/sandbox/README.md

 # Engineering Sandbox

-Building cloud services for enterprises starts with an environment that enables system engineers to develop, maintain and execute of system configurations without prescribing specific programming languages, frameworks or platform services.
-In enterprise IT service operator often provision purpose build systems that accomodate technical requirements of various third party application vendors.
-Hence, while cloud operators have moved from runbook automation to infrastructure-as-code (IaC) and started using provisioning tools like Terraform to automate service deployments with immutable artifacts, enterprise operator also need a tools that help to manage the uptime, security and performance of mutable hosts.
-And while IaC tools work under the assumption, that applications are deployed through a cloud controller that orchestrates workloads on highly abstracted infrastructure, the scope of a service delivery platform in enterprise IT compromises applications that don't adhere to a micro-service design.
-Instead of applications that translate system definitions into api calls, declarative package manager and and reproducable process orchestrator are required, to allow system engineers attaching system configurations to repositories that reflect the application lifecycle.
+Building cloud services for enterprises starts with an environment that enables system engineers to develop, maintain and execute of system configurations without dependencies on specific programming languages, frameworks or platform services.
+Other than most cloud service operator, enterprise service operator need to be able, to provision purpose build systems that accomodate technical requirements of third party application vendors.
+While cloud operators have moved from runbook automation to infrastructure-as-code (IaC) and started using provisioning tools like Terraform to automate service deployments with immutable artifacts, enterprise operator need tools that also help them to manage the uptime, security and performance of mutable hosts.
+And while IaC tools work under the assumption, that applications are deployed through a cloud controller that orchestrates workloads on infrastructure pools, the scope of a service delivery platform in enterprise IT compromises applications that don't adhere to a micro-service design.
+Translating system definitions into api calls is not enough, declarative package manager and and process composer are required, with the ability to utilize configuration files that trigger system changes and match the lifecycle stage of an application, not the other way around.

 ## Technology Stack